Skip navigation

 Continuing competence program

-50(1) A council must establish, by regulation, a continuing competence program within 5 years from the date that the schedule to this Act with respect to the profession comes into force.
+(1.1) A council that is established after the coming into force of this subsection must establish a continuing competence program within its standards of practice within 18 months from the date that the schedule to this Act with respect to the profession comes into force.

 (2) A continuing competence program

-• must provide for regulated members or categories of regulated members to maintain competence and to enhance the provision of professional services, and
+- must provide for regulated members or categories of regulated members to maintain competence and to enhance the provision of professional services by participating in a program for self-directed professional development, and

-• may, if authorized by the regulations, provide for practice visits of the regulated members or categories of regulated members.
+- may provide for practice visits, examinations, interviews or other competence assessments of the regulated members or categories of regulated members.

 Health Professions Act, section 50.